 Clarence began asking me about a recent trip I had made to New York City.
 I began telling him about the trip and described the room I had stayed in.
-As I thought about and described the room, I actually found myself in the room in New York; Clarence and Mabel were still with me.
-My sister was also here.
+As I thought about and described the room, I found myself in the room in New York; Clarence and Mabel were still with me.
+My sister was also there.
 I suggested to them all that they stay there with me for a while and visit.
 They seemed interested in the possibility.
-I was unsure exactly where everyone would sleep, but thought we could make room.
+I was unsure exactly where everyone would sleep but thought we could make room.
 I might have to sleep with Mabel and for an instant she seemed sexually attractive; but that thought immediately evaporated.

 This building resembled a large inexpensive hotel; I thought I was only paying about $25 a night for the room.
 I remembered that my old friend Steve Weinstein had stayed in the building when he had first moved to New York.
 In fact, he had moved to an adjoining building and was still staying there.

-I had been thinking lately about Weinstein and wondering how he was turning out.
+I had been thinking lately about Steve and wondering how he was turning out.
 I remembered having recently visited him.
 He had taken me into the back yard of a neighboring building and had shown me a flower garden he had planted.
 The garden had obviously taken quite a bit of work and reminded me of something a Zen Buddhist might do.
-I wondered if Weinstein had simply planted the garden so he would be able to write articles in the garden section of newspapers.
+I wondered if Steve had simply planted the garden so he would be able to write articles in the garden section of newspapers.

 My room was on the fourth floor of the building.
-It took me a while, but finally I remembered that a room for garbage was on the sixth floor and I headed for the stairs.
+It took me a while, but finally I remembered that a room for garbage was on the sixth floor, and I headed for the stairs.
 As I walked, I began wondering about the number of people in New York; it simply amazed me.
 I thought about young people coming to New York and what they did when they arrived.
 A dialogue and images began forming in my mind.
-I saw a young man (probably in his early 20s) in a group with some other young people.
-He was talking about how he had been raised in a good family and he wasn't accustomed to doing mundane work, but now he was in New York and needed a job.
+I saw a young man (probably in his early 20s) in a group with other young people.
+He was talking about how he had been raised in a good family and he was not accustomed to doing mundane work, but now he was in New York and needed a job.
 He was having a difficult time.

 An older man seemed to be leading the group.
 He reminded me somewhat of a movie director or a producer.
 I thought how it would probably be possible to contact movie directors and obtain a job with one as an assistant director.
 It would require persistence but seemed feasible.